postman721/Clonix/README.md

 - Menu interface for starting a new game.
 - Play-again prompt after game over.
 - High score tracking.
+- Linux and Windows standalone binaries are available:
+      However these do not track high score the same way pure Python3 run does: Binaries are unable to form high score tracking file.

 ## How to Play
 1. Launch the game by running the script: `python3 clonix.py`.